 All of this creates a challenging compliance environment for any company conducting business outside of its home country.
 This includes not just the multinational actively engaged in transactions around the globe but also the company doing an occasional cross-border transaction or acquisition.

 In this “new era,” effectively competing in international markets requires experienced counsel with a global view, skilled in navigating the complex currents of international anti-corruption laws and enforcement.
 Our attorneys have a depth of experience honed through decades of service with government enforcement agencies such as the DOJ and the SEC as well as in private practice counseling business organizations.
-That experience is bolstered a global view from offices in London, New York, Washington, Seattle, Sydney, Hong Kong and others business centers.
+That experience is bolstered a global view from offices in London, New York, Washington, Seattle, Hong Kong and others business centers.
 Whether it's reviewing compliance procedures, planning a one time cross-border transaction, making an acquisition, or successfully resolving an investigation by regulators such as the U.K. Serious Fraud Office or the U.S. DOJ and SEC, our experience will help guide your organization to the successful result it seeks.

 Click here to view the Anti-Corruption Group brochure.